proteo5/SignU.In-Sample/README.md

 ![website properties](https://raw.githubusercontent.com/proteo5/SignU.In-Sample/master/Content/Pic9.png)

 2.- Press **F5** to run the site.
-It will intermediately send you to the Signu.In site, but it won't work since we are at developer mode.
+It will intermediately send you to the Signu.In site, but it won't work since we are in developer mode.

 Paste the url that you copy at the address bar of the browser and add a Query string like this **"?d=test@test.com"**

 ![Run the site](https://raw.githubusercontent.com/proteo5/SignU.In-Sample/master/Content/Pic10.png)